Charlotte Campbell-Bannerman: Personal life and death

 She hardly ever left 10 Downing Street, except for a visit to Dover in May, which left her with an attack of influenza.
 On 8 August, shortly after the House of Commons adjourned for the summer recess, the couple left for Marienbad, where Lady Campbell-Bannerman died in her sleep at 5 pm on 30 August 1906, aged 74, her husband by her side.
 The immediate cause of death was exhaustion, as she had taken no food for three days.
 Two days later, a funeral was held for her, attended by King Edward VII, and she was buried in Meigle churchyard on 5 September.
 As a sign of his devotion, the prime minister had inscribed on his wife's memorial tablet in Meigle church the following words of Tasso's: "their hearts were as one".

 The death of his beloved wife was a severe blow to the Prime Minister, from which he never fully recovered, emotionally or physically.
 Shortly after Charlotte's death, he suffered the first of a series of progressively more serious and damaging heart attacks.
 Each time he appeared to have made a rapid and full recovery, but a particularly sharp and debilitating one came in November 1907.
 He resigned the following April and died later that month, less than two years after his wife.
+He is buried next to his wife.

+Legacy

+Her papers are held at the National Archives at Kew.